Two-timescale EXTRA for Distributed Smooth Non-convex Optimization: Two Timescale EXTRA (TT-EXTRA)

-Then TT-EXTRA will converge to $\mathcal{X}^*$. \end{theorem} This result establishes that TT-EXTRA will asymptotically achieve both consensus and stationarity across all agents for non-convex distributed optimization problems.
-Note that the specified threshold of $\rho$ in Theorem \ref{Thm} only depends on $W$ as $\lambda_{\max}(\Tilde{W}-W) \le 1$ and the lower bound of $\beta$ relies on $W$,$\Tilde{W}$ and $\rho$.
-Additionally, the derived bounds for the stepsizes $\rho$ and $\beta$ are aligned with the conditions established in PROX-PDA \citep{hong2016decomposing} and Primal Dual Gradient \citep{hong2018gradient}, which are both closely related to TT-EXTRA in the distributed setting.
-In the next section, we introduce the procedure to select ($W,\rho,\Tilde{W},\beta$) sequentially.
+Note that the upper bound on $a$ is always greater than~$1$, i.e., $\rho^2 (1-\lambda_{2}(W))/4l(1+2\rho) > 1$, if $\rho$ satisfies \eqref{conr2}.
+This result establishes that TT-EXTRA will asymptotically achieve both consensus and stationarity across all agents for non-convex distributed optimization problems.
+Notably, the specified threshold of $\rho$ in Theorem \ref{Thm} only depends on $W$ as $\lambda_{\max}(\Tilde{W}-W) \le 1$ and the lower bound of $\beta$ relies on $W$, $\Tilde{W}$ and $\rho$.
+Moreover, the bounds on $\Tilde{W}$ are functions of both $\rho$ and $W$, as outlined in Assumption~\ref{AssM}.
+This hierarchical dependency allows for a sequential parameter selection strategy, which will be detailed in Section~\ref{sec:para selec}.
+Furthermore, under Assumptions~\ref{AssM}, $\|\nabla f(\mathbf{x}^{r})+A^T \lambda^{r}+(I_{np}-\Tilde{W}\otimes I_{p})\mathbf{x}^{r}\|^2 + \|A\mathbf{x}^{r}\|^2 = 0$ is a sufficient condition for Definition~\ref{def}.
+Thus we conclude that TT-EXTRA converges to a first-order consensual stationary point sub-linearly.